The Quotes and Wisdom of Warren Buffett

 - "Many stock options in the corporate world have worked in exactly that fashion: They have gained in value simply because management retained earnings, not because it did well with the capital in its hands."

 - "We do not view the company itself as the ultimate owner of our business assets but instead view the company as a conduit through which our shareholders own assets."

 When deciding whether or not to invest in a company, Buffett has a lot to say about what to consider:

 - "You are neither right nor wrong because the crowd disagrees with you.
 You are right because your data and reasoning are right."

 - "Do not take yearly results too seriously.
 Instead, focus on four- or five-year averages."

 - "Focus on return on equity, not earnings per share."

 In-depth analysis is one of Buffett's secrets to success.
-He looks not only at financial statements but also at the quality of the front-line management team of his target companies.
+He looks at financial statements and the quality of the front-line management team of his target companies.
 He has offered instruction on some key things to look at while assessing the success of a company and its potential stock performance:

 - "Look for companies with high profit margins."